Welcome to our Winter 2022 Gear Guide!

 - Read more about the outdoor gear brands we most admire for the good they do in the world.

-- Get our tips on how to get wiggly kids to bundle up for winter.
+- Check out 19 lessons we've learned in 11 years of winter parenting, or see our tips on how to get wiggly kids to bundle up for winter.

 - Find out why being outside in winter is so very good for kids.